Jurij Toplak: Notable cases

+Lawyer of the Year Award

+In 2022 the Slovenian Lawyers’ Association, which unites 29 legal associations, named him “The Lawyer of the Year.”
+Slovenian lawyers voted Jurij Toplak among 'Ten most influential lawyers in Slovenia' in 2018, 2019, 2020, and 2021.

 In October 2021, the European Court of Human Rights issued its judgment Toplak and Mrak against Slovenia.
 The case concerned accessibility of polling places and voting.
 Jurij Toplak wrote the appeal for Franc Toplak, his uncle, and other voters with disabilities, and the Court ruled that Slovenia had violated his uncle's and other applicants' human rights.
 Toplak wrote a class action for the Slovenian Disability Rights Association, which asked for a review and reform of the polling places accessibility, and for a 54 million Euros of compensation for the past discrimination of persons with disabilities.

 Toplak is a staunch defender of free speech and transparent government.
 In 2014, after two years of litigation for access to information, he obtained statistical data on schools and published it, which triggered a heated public debate.

 Toplak had long publicly opposed punishing of Internet users who discussed election candidates during the electoral silence.
 In 2011, he wrote two successful appeals for such Facebook users.
 After the 2014 elections, he wrote an appeal to the Supreme Court for a voter, who was fined 100 euros for publishing a comment on Facebook on a day before elections.
 In September 2016, the Supreme Court dismissed the fine and ruled that comments and discussions are not within a definition of illegal propaganda.